Promoting Fairness through Hyperparameter Optimization: Approach

 Aiming for a complete out-of-the-box experience without the need for specific domain knowledge, we further propose a heuristic for dynamically setting the value of $\alpha$.
 With this heuristic our objectives are two-fold: first, we eliminate a hyperparameter that would need specific domain knowledge to be set; second, we promote a wider exploration of the Pareto frontier and a larger variability within the sampled hyperparameter configurations.
 We dub the variant of Fairband that employs this heuristic as \textit{FB-auto}.
 We note this is not suited for model-based search methods (\eg, BO, TPE), as these rely on a stable optimization metric.

-Assuming that $\alpha$ values can indeed guide the search towards different regions of the fairness-accuracy trade-off (which we will empirically see to be true), our aim is to efficiently explore the Pareto frontier in order to find a comprehensive selection of balanced trade-offs.
-As such, if our currently explored trade-offs correspond to high accuracy but low fairness, we want to guide the search towards regions of higher fairness (by choosing a lower $\alpha$).
-Conversely, if our currently explored trade-offs correspond to high fairness but low accuracy, we want to guide the search towards regions of higher accuracy (by choosing a higher $\alpha$).
+Assuming that $\alpha$ values can indeed guide the search towards different regions of the fairness-performance trade-off (which we will empirically see to be true), our aim is to efficiently explore the Pareto frontier in order to find a comprehensive selection of balanced trade-offs.
+As such, if our currently explored trade-offs correspond to high performance but low fairness, we want to guide the search towards regions of higher fairness (by choosing a lower $\alpha$).
+Conversely, if our currently explored trade-offs correspond to high fairness but low performance, we want to guide the search towards regions of higher performance (by choosing a higher $\alpha$).